PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_removal.md

 All simulation results are stored in the `RuleBender-workspace/PROJECT_NAME/results/MODEL_NAME/TIME/` directory in your computer.
 Rename the directory with the `k_gone` values instead of the time of running for simplicity.

+## Visualizing the results

-We will use Jupyter notebook to visualize the results.
-Download
+We will use the jupyter notebook <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/plotter_up.ipynb" download="plotter_up.ipynb">plotter_down.ipynb</a> to visualize results.
-<a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/plotter_down.ipynb" download="plotter_down.ipynb">plotter_down.ipynb</a>

 First specify the directories, model name, species of interest, and rates.
 Put the `RuleBender-workspace/PROJECT_NAME/results/MODEL_NAME/` folder inside the same directory as the Jupyter notebook or change the `model_path`.

 ~~~ python
 	model_path = "removal"  #The folder containing the model